aws-samples/unified-log-aggregation-and-analytics/README.md

     aws://<AWS Account Id>/<AWS_REGION>
 ```

-> Note: Subsitute your AWS Account Id and AWS region in the command below.
+> Note: Subsitute your AWS Account Id and AWS region in the command above.

 * Run the following command to deploy the code: